 - Write training programs and prepare teaching plan and course materials

 - Deliver training courses online or in person using different learning methodologies

 - Direct structured learning experiences online

 - Evaluate effectiveness of the program and adjust as needed

 - Schedule classes, coordinate enrollment and do other administrative tasks

 The educational background of development specialists varies.
 Most companies look for a combination of information technology skills and industry work experience.
 Some prefer candidates with a bachelor's degree.

 Areas of specialization include training and development, human resources, education, management science or instructional design.
+Graphic design skills are a plus for e-learning.
 Many colleges offer two- and four-year programs or specialized training courses.

 Experience in e-learning, mobile training and technology-based tools is beneficial.
 Certification is generally not required but it may open up new opportunities.